Mobile Data Protection Services

 - The end user can modify the list of files which are copied, and add new file types and directories, but cannot modify the list of "excluded" files.
 In the inSync client, select "Summary".
 The current list of directories and files being protected is shown.
-Click "Add Folder" to add an additional directory to the list.
+Click "Add" to add an additional directory to the list.

 - The interval at which the client checks for changed files can be changed to values between every 20 minutes to every week.
 The default setting is to copy files every hour, which is the recommended value.
 Click on the "Preferences" item on the main inSync screen.

 - The amount of network bandwidth and system CPU consumed by the client can be adjusted from the "Preferences" page.
 We recommend that younot change these settings from the unless directed to do so by SCS Computing Facilities; changing these settings may prevent the Data Protection Services from working correctly.

 Because data is copied from hundreds of Mobile hosts nightly, machines with special data protection requirements need to be handled on a case-by-case basis.
 Special requirements such as:

 - Large amounts of data that change on a frequent basis